ODE TO CLAWHAMMER:

-On the one hand, the instrument fundamentally makes no sense.
-The string nearest to the player is the string with the highest pitch, which is then followed by the lowest-pitched string, which is then followed by three strings of ascending pitch.
-If you want a simple strum, you must first thrust downward from the fourth string and then, at the last moment, pluck with your thumb the highest string.
-But that's a moot point, because you're not supposed to strum it -- instead, folks deploy a "bum ditty" or "bump a ditty" technique.
-(Yes, that's what they're really called.)
+On the one hand, the instrument is... peculiar.
+The string nearest to the player has the highest pitch, followed by the lowest-pitched string, then three strings of ascending pitch.
+If you want a simple "strum" you must thrust downward from the fourth string and then, at the last moment, pluck with your thumb the highest string.
+But that's a moot point because most folks don't "strum" a banjo -- rather, they utilize a "bum-ditty" or "bump-a-ditty" technique to create the instrument's unique sound.

-And also on this hand, clawhammer is seriously uncool.
-There's a reason you probably have never heard of clawhammer banjo.
-My fifteen-year-old self -- the young guitar player who loved (and still loves) the moodiness of grunge 90's -- would wonder how I would become so uncool.
-To which I would say, "You were never cool to begin with."
-Which would send my fifteen-year-old self into an emotional tailspin, compelling him to the nearest patch of darkness where he would contemplate many a contemplative matter.
+And also on this one hand, clawhammer is not particularly cool.
+There's a reason you may not have heard of clawhammer banjo: it's a niche within a niche, with little-to-no "cool" factor.
+No one grew up with posters of Tommy Jarrell splayed on a lambo tearing up a fretless Kyle Creed banjo.
+My fifteen-year-old self -- the young guitarist that played moody 90's grunge on a loop -- would certainly wonder how I would become so enamored with such an "uncool" playing style.
+To which I would say, "You, sir, are not cool."
+Which would compel the youngster to the nearest patch of darkness where he would contemplate many a contemplative matter.

-And while still on this one hand, it's not particularly easy to jam with others.
-Banjos are typically tuned to open G; and because open-back banjos inherently have less sustain, they sound best (to my ear) when played using as many open strings as possible.
-This means that if you want to play in any other key, things get really difficult, really fast.
-So you end up learning an enormous number of different tunings -- many of which have strange names like "Sawmill" or "Mountain Minor" -- and you have to re-tune your banjo between songs.
+And while still on this hand, it's not particularly easy to jam with others.
+Banjos have a short "drone" / chanterelle string that stays tuned to the same note.
+This can be a hassle when you want to change keys mid-song or play something fancy.
+And, because open-back banjos have less sustain than, say, a guitar, they sound best when played using as many open strings as possible.
+So most folks end up learning a bunch of different tunings with strange names like "Sawmill" or "Mountain Minor" and re-tune between songs.

 And on *your* one hand, which I need to borrow because my hand is full, you can't exactly find a wide selection of open-back banjos at your local music store.
-If you want to try out a Les Paul, Stratocaster, Martin, Taylor, etc. you go to the music store and see how they sound to you.
+If you want to try out a Les Paul, Stratocaster, Martin, Taylor, etc. you go to whatever music store is closest.
 Nope.
-If you're lucky you'll find maybe a Deering Goodtime open-back banjo or two (a good banjo at a reasonable price, by the way).
-Thus, most banjo neophytes are exposed primarily to resonator banjos and thus learn Scruggs-y bluegrass music, leaving our rather small community of clawhammer folks rather alone in our alone-ness.
+If you're lucky you'll find maybe a Deering Goodtime or two (a good banjo at a reasonable price, by the way).
+As a result, many banjo neophytes are exposed first to resonator banjos and learn Scruggs style, leaving our rather small community of clawhammer folks rather alone in our alone-ness.

 And now on *your* other hand, what the heck instrument is this anyways?
 This is a drum shell, impaled by an asymmetric neck, with dead animal flesh (or some analogue) aggressively stretched acrost the top.
 It has a floating bridge that slides to and fro, requiring finesse to get proper intonation; and a wonky tuning peg jammed into the side of its neck.
 Like Frankenstein's monster.
 But less mainstream.

-BUT FINALLY, on the other hand, the one that was hitherto empty, this is a unique instrument -- one of historical significance, played amongst a dedicated community, and capable of absolutely magical tones.
+AND FINALLY, on the other hand, this is a unique instrument -- one of historical significance, played amongst a dedicated community, and capable of absolutely magical percussive tones.

-No other instrument sounds like an open-back banjo.
-I was captivated the first time I saw my friend Shawn Wilfong play clawhammer style.
+No other instrument sounds like an open-back banjo played clawhammer style.
+I was captivated the first time I saw my friend Shawn Wilfong play.
 I wanted to do what he was doing.
 I needed to know how he was producing that sound.
-(And why an instrument of such ass-backwarded-ness would even exist.)
-Surely, if anybody took the time to learn such a strange thing, then it must be worth the effort?
+And how an instrument of such ass-backwarded-ness could sound so ancient and mountain-y and percussive, and yet so melodic.
+Like putting strings on a drum kit.

 And these instruments are surprisingly complex.
-There are so many factors impacting tone that almost no two banjos sound or play the same.
-(Well, in my experience anyways.)
-And open backs are almost automobile-like with their metal components and ability to have their tones altered substantially just by "lifting the hood" and tinkering with them: Tighten or loosen the head, replace the nut, buy different hardware, change out your tone ring, get a different head, try out a few different bridges.
+There are so many factors impacting tone that it's very difficult to find two banjos that sound or play the same.
+Open-backs are almost automobile-like with their metal components and ability to have their tones altered substantially just by "lifting the hood" and tinkering with them: Tighten or loosen the head, replace the nut, buy different hardware, change out your tone ring, get a different head, try out a few different bridges.
 Make a few of your own components.
 Hell, invent your own tone ring.
 Or don't, and just play.